 F: I am going to copy your words, enlarge them and hang them next to my mirror.
 THANKS a hundred mil.

-The singer, Michael Jackson, was a sad character who, despite talent and success most people never achieve, was so insecure that he became addicted to plastic surgery and, in his own description of himself, ended up looking like a lizard.
+The singer, Michael Jackson, was a sad character who, despite talent and success most people never achieve, was so insecure that he became a plastic surgery junkie and, in his own description of himself, ended up looking like a lizard.
 We can all name one famous person after another with a similar story.
 Most of us can name one not-so-famous person, too.